Centiiv/dex-p2p-protocol/README.md

 }
 - Monitor transactions: The backend service will automatically monitor and finalize transactions.

-- Testing
-Run tests using Mocha:
-npm test

 - Deployment
-The contract can be deployed to any EVM-compatible blockchain using Truffle.
+The contract can be deployed to any EVM-compatible blockchain using hardhat.

-- Truffle Configuration
-Truffle is configured in truffle-config.js to deploy contracts to various networks.
-Ensure you have a valid Infura project ID and private key set up in the .env file for deploying to testnets or mainnets.

 License
 This project is licensed under the MIT License.